angular/angular/CONTRIBUTING.md

 * `changelog`: used for updating the release notes in CHANGELOG.md

-* `dev-infra`: used for dev-infra related changes within the directories /scripts, /tools and /dev-infra
+* `dev-infra`: used for dev-infra related changes within the directories /scripts and /tools

 * `docs-infra`: used for docs-app (angular.io) related changes within the /aio directory of the repo